 The Chairman, the Chief Executive Officer, the President, Exploration and Production, and the Company Secretary jointly set meeting agenda items based upon business requirements.
 Each PTTEP Director is allowed to propose important issues to be included in agendas.Meeting information must be prepared using the correct format dictated by the Company.
 It must be completely adequate to be used in decision-making, must specify details about each proposed issue, and must be submitted to the PTTEP Directors at least seven days before a scheduled meeting date to allow Directors sufficient time to study it and prepare for the meeting.
 Additionally, information about any issue that cannot be disclosed in writing will be discussed in the meeting.
 The Directors must keep meeting information confidential in order to prevent leakage of confidential information related to PTTEP Group, and only use it carefully within the scope of their duties and responsibilities.

 (3) Meeting Attendance, Quorum and Protocol

 Each PTTEP Director must attend every meeting.
 If they are unable to attend a meeting, they must inform the Company in writing.
-Any PTTEP Director that misses three meetings consecutively without appropriate reasons will be dismissed from being a PTTEP Director.
-The Company will report the meeting attendance of each Director in the Company's annual report.
+Any PTTEP Director that misses three meetings consecutively without appropriate reasons will be dismissed as a PTTEP Director.
+The Company will report the meeting attendance of each Director in the Company’s annual report.